Career Definition of an Industrial Hygienist

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports a slower than average increase of 4% in occupational health and safety specialist jobs from 2014 to 2024.
-These specialists made a median annual income of $70,210 in 2015, also according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) reports an average increase of 8% in occupational health and safety specialist jobs from 2016 to 2026.
+These specialists made a median annual income of $71,780 in 2017, also according to the BLS.

 Alternate Career Options